grunwaldlab/metacoder/README.md

-## An R package for planning amplicon metagenomics research and plotting taxonomy-associated information
+## MetacodeR: an R package for metabarcoding research planning and analysis

-Zachary S. L. Foster and Niklaus J. Grünwald
+*Zachary S. L. Foster and Niklaus J. Grünwald*

 ### Introduction

 Metabarcoding is revolutionizing microbial ecology and presenting new challenges:

-* Taxonomic data is stored in numerous database formats making it difficult to parse, combine, and subset.
+* Numerous database formats make taxonomic data difficult to parse, combine, and subset.
-* Commonly used stacked bar charts are ineffective for taxonomic data with multiple ranks or treatments.
+* Stacked bar charts, commonly used to depict community diversity, lack taxonomic context.
-* There is much under-explored bias associated with the choice of barcode loci and primers.
+* Barcode loci and primers are a source of under-explored bias.

 MetacodeR is an R package that attempts to addresses these issues:

-* Taxonomic data from almost any format can be parsed easily and missing data can be retrieved from online databases.
+* Sources of taxonomic data can be extracted from any file format and manipulated.
-* Taxonomic data can be mapped to size and color and graphed on a tree, as in a heat map.
+* Community diversity can be visualized by color and size in a tree plot.
-* *In silico* PCR is used to evaluate primer specificity and functions are being developed to use barcode gap analysis to estimate error rates of barcode loci.
+* Primer specificity can be estimated with *In silico* PCR.

 ### Extracting taxonomic data

-Most databases have unique file formats and taxonomic hierarchies/nomenclature.
+Most databases have a unique file format and taxonomic hierarchy/nomenclature.
-Taxonomic data can be extracted from almost any file format using the **extract_taxonomy** function.
+Taxonomic data can be extracted from any file format using the **extract_taxonomy** function.
-Taxon names/IDs and sequence IDs can be used to get taxonomic data from online databases or embedded data can be parsed offline.
+Classifications can be parsed offline or retrieved from online databases if a taxon name, taxon ID, or sequence ID is present.
 A regular expression with capture groups and a corresponding key is used to define how to parse the file.
-The example code below parses the 16s RPD training set for Mothur:
+The example code below parses the 16s Ribosome Database Project training set for Mothur:

 ```r